kalamuna/kalapress/README.md

 }
 ```

-When entering a fontSize value, any valid CSS value is accepted.
-However, it’s recommended to use one of the fontSize option presets that we have already added in our theme settings so that we can keep things consistent.
+When entering a `fontSize` value, any valid CSS value is accepted.
+However, it’s recommended to use one of the `fontSize` option presets that we have already added in our theme settings so that we can keep things consistent.

 ##### Disabling Font Options
 We choose to disable many of the font options that WordPress enables by default.
 We do this to help keep the editor options within design restrictions.

-An example of font options that we typically disable in theme.json:
+An example of font options that we typically disable in `theme.json`:

 ```
 {